hackforla/CivicTechJobs/CONTRIBUTING.md

 ### Making Issues

-We do not currently have a dedicated issue template for creating issues outside of our team.
+We do not currently have a dedicated issue template for creating issues for contributors outside of our team.
 For now, please [open a blank issue](https://github.com/hackforla/CivicTechJobs/issues/new) and describe your inquiry as best as you can.

 ### Resolving Issue

+###### Note: Before you start, make sure to visit out [installation instructions]() to set up your development environment.

 1. Find a developer issue to work on from our [prioritized backlog](https://github.com/hackforla/CivicTechJobs/projects/1#column-10928271).
-(Hint: look for the 'frontend' or 'backend' label)
+(Hint: look for the 'frontend' or 'backend' label).
+The size label will signal the amount of work the issue might involve, with a higher number indicating greater work.
 2. [From your local repo, create a branch off of main.](https://git-scm.com/book/en/v2/Git-Branching-Branches-in-a-Nutshell)
 3. Make changes to the project on that branch based on your issue.
 4. [Create a pull request through the forked repo on your Github Account](https://docs.github.com/en/pull-requests/collaborating-with-pull-requests/proposing-changes-to-your-work-with-pull-requests/creating-a-pull-request-from-a-fork).
 Be sure to follow the instructions on the pull request template.